Can the Best Magazine in Texas Be Saved?

 The magazine has “been bleeding talent, but there’s still a lot of talent,” said one former staffer.
 “There’s a lack of trust on both sides—I don’t know that that’s reparable.”

 Michael Levy, who founded the magazine in 1973, is a plumber’s son.
-He graduated from the University of Pennsylvania in the same class as President Donald J. Trump, served in the Marine Corps, tried (and quit) law school, then ultimately decided to found the National Magazine of Texas at the age of 27.
+He graduated from the University of Pennsylvania in the same class as President Donald J. Trump, went on to law school, then ultimately decided to found the National Magazine of Texas at the age of 27.

 When Levy chose his first editor of the magazine, he said he interviewed more than 300 applicants before hiring William “Bill” Broyles, who shared his vision for what it should be: “Texas is the city—and the neighborhoods are Dallas and Houston and Marfa and Wichita Falls.”